- General Education

 Is the world running out of oil?
 Is it possible for the U.S. to become “energy independent”?
-Are the days of cheap gas gone forever?
+Are the days of cheap gas gone forever, or will fracking lower prices at the pump?
 This course invites students to critically assess existing U.S. oil policy and make informed recommendations for the future.
-Issues to be explored are the decreasing supply and increasing demand for this nonrenewable resource, its historical importance to the U.S. economy, and its national security and environmental consequences.
+Issues to be explored are the supply and demand for this nonrenewable resource, its historical importance to the U.S. economy, and its national security and environmental consequences.
 We will examine various policy options, including supply-based measures such as increased oil drilling and use of unconventional sources, as well as demand-based measures such as fuel economy standards, oil taxes, conservation incentives, increased public transportation, and alternatives to oil.
 Throughout this course, we will work together to develop our research, writing, and presentation skills, and become familiar with class preparation and participation expectations at Eckerd.

-Jill Collins, Assistant Professor of Economics, received her Ph.D. in Economics from The University of Tennessee at Knoxville, having already completed an M.S. at Arizona State University and a B.A. at Wellesley College.
+Jill Collins, Assistant Professor, Economics, received her Ph.D. in Economics from The University of Tennessee at Knoxville, having already completed an M.S. at Arizona State University and a B.A. at Wellesley College.
 Her research interests include how to value environmental amenities such as clean air and clean water, how to best manage natural resources such as oil and water over time, and the role of cost benefit analysis in public policy.
-She enjoys playing the piano, working crosswords, and going to the zoo with her husband Bill and daughter Chloe.
+She enjoys yoga, playing the piano, working crosswords, and going to the zoo with her husband Bill and daughters Chloe and Summer.

 Kelly R. Debure